vaunblu/SimpleKit/README.md

 import { WagmiProvider as WagmiProviderRoot, State } from "wagmi";
 import { getConfig } from "@/lib/wagmi-config";

-// Make sure to replace the projectId with your own WalletConnect Project ID,
-// if you wish to use WalletConnect (recommended)! const projectId = "78fa76a3de0f683106888b43443018b8";

 // 2.
 Define your Wagmi config
 const config = getConfig();